Unstructured-IO/unstructured/Ingest.md

        --structured-output-dir s3-small-batch-output \
        --num-processes 2

---num-processes may be adjusted to take advantage of multiprocessing to better utilize your instance.
+Naturally, --num-processes may be adjusted for better instance utilization with multiprocessing.

 Installation note: make sure to install the following extras when installing unstructured, needed for the above command: